 2.1.1 Geography, climate and hydrology

 The Scott River drains a 2,109 km2 (814 square mile) watershed known as Scott Valley, and is a major tributary to the Klamath River, which drains an area spanning sections of Northern California and Southern Oregon (Figure 1).
 Scott Valley has a Mediterranean climate with distinctive seasons of cool, wet winters and warm, dry summers.
 This seasonality in water input creates highly seasonal flow in the Scott River and tributary streams (Figure 2).
-To accommodate this precipitation and runoff schedule, water years in California conventionally begin on Oct.
-1; they are named for the year in which they end (e.g., water year 2021 begins Oct.
-1, 2020 and runs through Sep.
-30, 2021).
+The beginning of a water year therefore coincides with the late low flow season and immediately preceeds the onset of first winter precipitation.

 In most dry-to-average water years, sections of the Scott River become seasonally dewatered (NCRWQCB 2005; Figure 5 in Tolley, Foglia, and Harter 2019).
 This occurs when the elevation of the water table drops below the bottom of the river channel, as streams and groundwater are highly interconnected in the Scott River watershed.
 Tributary streams, particularly along their alluvial fan apeces, and the Scott River are sources of recharge to the aquifer (Mack 1958; Harter and Hines 2008).
 Groundwater discharge sustains streamflow in some areas, especially during the dry season of August through October or November (Tolley, Foglia, and Harter 2019).